 You will be based in Reykjavik for this 6-day holiday, which means you don’t have to worry about hotel changes throughout your trip.
-This makes the journey even more comfortable especially if you are travelling as a family.
+This makes the journey even more comfortable, especially if you are traveling as a family.

 From your home base in Iceland’s capital, you will visit the most incredible locations the country has to offer.
 You will see the Golden Circle, Iceland’s most popular tourist route.
-In the Golden Circle, you will visit Thingvellir National Park, the Geysir Geothermal Area and Gullfoss waterfall.
+You will visit Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss waterfall in the Golden Circle.

 You will also have plenty of free time in Reykjavik to soak up the sights and sounds of this vibrant city, and of course, lots of time in the evening to take your car out in the search for the Northern Lights.

 Have an adventure this winter visiting some of the most impressive places in the world.
 Don’t miss the chance to make your dream winter vacation a reality.
 Pick a date to check availability.

 As soon as you walk through the doors between the baggage claim and the arrivals lounge, you will be able to pick up your car.

 As you continue your journey, you will take in the moon-like landscape of the Reykjanes Peninsula, filled with lava rock and precious Icelandic moss.